Azekura-zukuri

 Azekura-zukuri (校倉造) or azekura is a Japanese architectural style of simple wooden construction, used for storehouses (kura), granaries, and other utilitarian structures.
-This style probably dates to the early centuries of the Common Era, such as during the Yayoi or Kofun periods.
-It is characterized by joined-log structures of triangular cross-section, and commonly built of cypress timbers.
+This style probably dates back to the early centuries of the Common Era, such as during the Yayoi or Kofun periods.
+It is characterized by joined-log structures of triangular cross-section, and is commonly made out of cypress timbers.